leoleigao/deer-flow/docs/design/0001-table-deep-research-agent.md

 ---

 > **Note**: This ADR is a concise snapshot of the TDR Agents context and the key architecture choices.
-For detailed implementation steps (including code snippets, prompts, node definitions), refer to the “Table-Deep-Research Agent — Detailed Design & Implementation Guide” and your repository’s `src/my_agents/table_research/` folder.
+For detailed implementation steps (including code snippets, prompts, node definitions), refer to the "Table-Deep-Research Agent — Detailed Design & Implementation Guide" and your repository's `src/my_agents/table_research/` folder.